27aadesh/27aadesh/README.md

 ### Hi there 👋
 I am Aadesh Jain, a Cloud DevOps Engineer who is interested in deployment architecture, microservices, containers and cloud-native technology.I encourage the use of automation wherever possible and I think that everything can be automated.
-I want to share everything I've learned about Software Development and DevOps on using Medium Blogs and Youtube.
+I want to share everything I've learned about Software Development and DevOps using Medium Blogs and Youtube.
 I like to build small applications, CICD, Setup different tools, and document everything on medium.

 ### 🔭 Expertise